tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 +++
 ## Who controls deflation and inflation?

-Deflation in traditional fiat systems:
+- Traditional fiat systems:
+	- Deflation:
 		- only happen in times of economic crisis and recession
 		- managed by introducing inflation

-Inflation in traditional fiat systems:
+	- Inflation:
 		- fiat systems are government backed
-- control the amount of inflation to help alleviate government debt and finance budget deficits - could result in hyperinflation:
+		- control the amount of inflation to help alleviate government debt and finance budget deficits

-Inflation/Deflation in cryptocurrencies:
+			- could result in hyperinflation:

+- Cryptocurrency Systems:
-- algorithmic and transparent algorithmic monetary inflation
+	- Algorithmic and transparent monetary inflation/deflation
-- not controlled by a central authority or government
+	- Potentially not controlled by a central authority or government
-- limiting its misuse.
+	- Limiting its misuse

 +++
 ## Balancing between SoV and MoV

-Finding a good balance between SoV and MoV is an important issue for developing a successful currency:
+- Finding a good balance between SoV and MoV is an important issue for developing a successful currency:
 	- Try to motivate saving
 	- Try to motivate spending
 	- Worrying about debt -> probably not important

-A low inflationary model where inflation is algorithmically maintained seem like the safest choice.
+- A low inflationary model where inflation is algorithmically maintained seem like the safest choice

-Only time will tell if the high inflation model proposed by Grin will have the desired effect.
+- Only time will tell if the high inflation model proposed by Grin will have the desired effect

 ---
 # From ASIC Resistant to ASIC Friendly

 +++
-## Initial dual PoW algorithms used by Grin
+## Initial dual PoW algorithms proposed by Grin

-Two ASIC resistant PoW algorithms:
+- Two ASIC resistant PoW algorithms:
 	- Cuckoo cycles
 	- Equigrin

-Encourage mining decentralisation.
+- Encourage mining decentralisation.
-High memory requirements
+- High memory requirements
-Adjust parameters every 6 months to deter stealth ASIC mining and move over to using only Cuckoo cycles as the primary PoW algorithm.
+- Adjust parameters every 6 months to deter stealth ASIC mining
+- Move over to using only Cuckoo cycles as the primary PoW algorithm

 +++
 ## New dual PoW algorithm proposal

+- Dual PoW algorithm:
-1 ASIC resistant and 1 ASIC friendly:
-- Cuckatoo cycles
+	- 1 ASIC resistant - Cuckatoo cycles
-- vague details on second algorithm
+	- 1 ASIC friendly - vague details on second algorithm

-What is Cuckatoo cycles
+- What is Cuckatoo cycles?
-- variation of Cuckoo
+	- Variation of Cuckoo
-- Aims to be more ASIC friendly
+	- Aims to be more ASIC friendly:
-	- plain bits for ternary counters
+		- Plain bits for ternary counters
-	- requires large amounts of Static Random-Access Memory (SRAM)
+		- Requires large amounts of Static Random-Access Memory (SRAM)
-	- SRAM used to speed up the memory latency bound access of random node bits
+		- SRAM is used to speed up the memory latency bound access of random node bits
 		- SRAM is limited on GPU and CPU processors
 		- Increasing SRAM on ASIC processors is much easier

 +++
-## What are ASIC miner?
+## What are ASIC miners?

 - Specialised hardware
-- very efficient at solving specific PoW algorithms.
+- very efficient at solving specific PoW algorithms

 TODO - Add image of ASIC Miner

-Benefits of being ASIC friendly:
+- Benefits of being ASIC friendly:
 	- higher hash rate on network will make it more difficult to hack
 	- Use less electrical power to maintaining blockchain

 +++
 ## Negative effect of ASIC friendly PoW algorithm

-- Network of miners will become more centralised.
+- Network of miners will become more centralised

 - General consumers do not have access or a need for this type of hardware
 - ASIC miners are primarily reserved for enthusiasts and large corporations